ghoulmann/rest-jargon-file/jargon-4.4.7-sphinx/source/concordance/B.rst

 This sillyness snowballed inexorably.
 Shift leaders and managers began to refer to their groups of “bobs”.
 Whole ranks of support machines were set up (and still exist in the DNS as of 1999) as bob1 through bobN.
-Then came ``alt.tech-support.recovery``, and it was filled with Demon support personnel.
+Then came "alt.tech-support.recovery", and it was filled with Demon support personnel.
 They all referred to themselves, and to others, as “bob”, and after a while it caught on.
 There is now a `Bob Code <http://bob.bob.bofh.org/~giolla/bobcode.html>`__ describing the